 Costa Rica always features highly on the lists of top birdwatching destinations, and rightly so, with over 850 species of birds recorded in a country that is only about twice the size of Wales.
 The compact size of Costa Rica is one of its real advantages — in a relatively short time you can travel from the dense tropical forests of the Corcovado National Park, spotting chestnut-mandibled toucans and scarlet macaws, to the highland cloudforests to see trogons and hummingbirds.

-For the avid birdwatcher, San Gerardo de Dota, a small hamlet nestled to the south east of San Jose, comes highly recommended by our Central America specialists.
+For the avid birdwatcher, San Gerardo de Dota, a small hamlet nestled to the southeast of San José, comes highly recommended by our Central America specialists.
 Visitors wandering the trails of Los Quetzales National Park, a newly-created national park which covers 5,000 hectares of rainforest and precious ecosystems, will be rewarded with sightings of colourful woodpeckers, flycatchers and the beautiful resplendent quetzal.

 Read more about visiting Costa Rica or select an itinerary below to find out more about booking a tailor-made holiday with Audley.

 Panama has the largest number of bird species in Central America within its borders, including parrots, toucans, macaws, quetzals and Panama’s national bird, the harpy eagle.

 One of the most accessible sites is the Panama Canal watershed area where several national parks have been created, which seem to throng with birdlife despite the presence of (in some cases just a few metres away) the huge ships transiting through the canal.
 Of these, the Soberania National Park is one of the best birding spots in the country, boasting a wealth of different species such as golden-collared manakins, black-throated trogons and several varieties of woodpecker and toucan.
 Away from the canal, the Chiriquí Highlands should almost guarantee a sighting of the resplendent quetzal.